dfelinto/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Mode:      Edit Mode
    :Menu:      :menuselection:`Key --> Transform`

-An F-curve can be edited by transforming the locations of the keyframes.
+An F-Curve can be edited by transforming the locations of the keyframes.

 Move, Rotate, Scale
    Like other elements in Blender, keyframes can be